tansaku/webserver_log_parser/README.md

 ```

 This improved the speed with which we could generate the page views, and repeated runs suggest that the slight deterioration of the unique views was within the range of natural variation between performance assessment runs.

+### Memory

+One might argue that we don't need to store all the ip addresses individually, but at the moment the performance is not too shabby, and future requirements might involve doing more with the details of the specific ip addresses.
+It would be a trivial exercise to adjust the system to simply count the ips rather than storing each and every one, but in the absence of concrete performance requiremenst or suggested future development plans it's unclear that there's any benefit to trying to carefully conserve the memory space taken up by processsing the log file.
+This can easily be done if necessary.

 ### Acceptance Tests?